The co-op bookstore for avid readers

 About the Author

-Karl Ove Knausgaard's first novel, Out of the World, was the first ever debut novel to win the Norwegian Critics' Prize and his second, A Time for Everything, was longlisted for the 2010 International IMPAC Dublin Literary Award.
+Karl Ove Knausgaard's first novel, Out of the World, was the first ever debut novel to win the Norwegian Critics' Prize, and his second, A Time for Everything, was longlisted for the 2010 International Dublin Literary Award.
 The My Struggle cycle of novels has been heralded as a masterpiece wherever it has appeared.
-His work is published in 35 languages.
+His work is published in thirty-five languages.

 Martin Aitken's translations of Scandinavian literature number some thirty-five books.
-His work has appeared on the shortlists of the International DUBLIN Literary Award (2017) and the U.S. National Book Awards (2018), as well as the 2021 International Booker Prize.
+His work has appeared on the shortlists of the 2017 International Dublin Literary Award and the 2018 U.S. National Book Award, as well as the 2021 International Booker Prize.
 He received the PEN America Translation Prize in 2019.